Explore Jobs

 • Persistent

-Below are some example answers to “Describe your work ethic.”
-Remember that there is no wrong answer for describing yours, as each individual performs and approaches work scenarios differently.
+Here are some example answers to “Describe your work ethic.”
+Remember, there’s no single right answer; everyone approaches work differently.

 1. Traits: driven, efficient example answer